Sexually transmitted infections

 - Premature rupture of the membranes (also called PROM).
 This is when the sac around your baby breaks (your water breaks) before you go into labor.

 - Pelvic inflammatory disease (also called PID).
-PID is an infection of a woman’s reproductive organs, including the uterus (also called womb), fallopian tubes, ovaries and cervix.
+PID is an infection of a woman’s reproductive organs.
+Reproductive organs include the uterus (also called womb), fallopian tubes, ovaries and cervix.
 These organs all play a part in pregnancy.
 PID can make it hard for you to get pregnant.
 During pregnancy, it can lead to problems like ectopic pregnancy.
-An ectopic pregnancy can cause serious problems for you and always ends in pregnancy loss.
-Reproductive organs include the uterus (also called womb), ovaries, fallopian tubes and cervix.
-All of these organs play a part in a woman’s getting pregnant.
+An ectopic pregnancy is when an embryo (fertilized egg) grows in the wrong place outside the womb, like the fallopian tube.
+This can cause serious problems for you and always ends in pregnancy loss.

 - Miscarriage.
 This is when a baby dies in the womb before 20 weeks of pregnancy.